Hamor101/Jegyzetek/Foldrajz/Cartography.md

 * Thematic maps - **Focus on a specific topic or theme (e.g: precipitation, climate, natural resources, land use, population)**
 ### Representing relief
 * Contour lines are imaginary lines connecting points having same elevation above (or below) mean sea level.
 They are usually drawn in brown
+* Layer coloring assigns certain colors to different heights
+* Relief shading
+* * Artificial lighting from the top-left of the map
+* * Slope is darkened according to steepness
+## Map projection
+* The Earth is a sphere (3d)
+* Maps are flat (not 3d)
+* It's not possible to perfectly lay the Earth out onto a plane, so different projections are used
+* Cylindrical projection: most commonly seen, less distortion around Equator
+* Conic projection: least distortion around tropics of Cancer and Capricorn
 [^1]: Maps are usually oriented North
 </span>